GeoSensorWebLab/awm-styles/DEVELOPMENT.md

 Now that the change has been committed, other users of the stylesheet will now be able to deploy the specific submodule version.

 [kosmtik]: https://github.com/kosmtik/kosmtik
 [openstreetmap-carto]: https://github.com/gravitystorm/openstreetmap-carto

 ## How much change to put in a git commit?

-TODO: Explain how much of a change to the stylesheet should go into a single git commit, and when to divide it into different commits
+A commit should be created for any discrete "group" of similar changes to the stylesheet or project.
+Creating multiple smaller commits is preferred as it will make it easier to debug stylesheet problems in the future.

 ## Pushing to GitHub

-TODO: Explain how to push to GitHub, how to do a pull request, and who from the lab will be merging
+If you have forked this repo and would like to have your changes merged in the main repository, push your code to GitHub in a branch on your fork and then send a pull request to the main repository.
+James (@openfirmware) will review and merge the changes.